SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - Proprietary cognitive systems and 3rd party systems all comply with Responsible AI initiatives and standards.
 - Designers of cognitive systems are held to account and assessed on their decisions to minimize and control bias.
 - The outcomes from hand-offs of ethically complex issues or outliers to human arbiters are then used to retrain and improve the system.
+- For critical scenarios, multiple AIs (typically three) are used to cross-confirm the AI suggestions.
+'Minority Report'-style exceptions are used to critically analyse and understand potential decisions.

 #### Level 500 Impacts